jelmer/debcargo/README.md

 Debian source package from the downloaded crate which follows Rust teams crate packaging [policy](https://wiki.debian.org/Teams/RustPackaging/Policy).

-It is not yet ready for use in Debian, but almost - there are just a few critical bugs remaining, see TODO.md for details.

 ## Features ##

- * Uses `cargo` APIs to access source from crates.io.
- * Uses `cargo` API to generate dependency list.
- * Allows to package specific version of crate.
+ * Package specific versions of crates from crates.io.
- * Easy to customize using config files and overlay directories.
+ * Easy to customize, using config files and overlay directories.
- * When possible tries to detect copyright information from metadata and actual crate source, needed to create `debian/copyright`.
+ * Tries to auto-detect copyright information from metadata and actual crate source, used to guess appropriate values for `debian/copyright`.
- * Put `FIXME` string where it can't detect full information so user can provide an override or manually fix it.
+ * Put `FIXME` strings where it can't detect full information, so user can provide an override/overlay or manually fix it.
- * Customize package distribution.
- * Provide different name to the binary developed by the crate.
  * Results in a lintian-clean Debian package in most cases.